aka My Son, the Vampire; Old Mother Riley Meets the Vampire; Vampire Over London

 Beyond all of that, the goings-on in the film make little sense.
 Why is Bela Lugosi’s professor abducting women?
 At one point, Judith Furse tells David Hurst “It is better you do not know, Mugsy.
 It might upset your delicate mental balance.”
 And appropriately enough, we never do find out – not that the rest of Mother Riley Meets the Vampire does anything to restore our delicate mental balance either.
 Equally, we never find out why Bela Lugosi is obsessed with drinking blood or believes that he is a vampire.
 Or for that matter why Lugosi wants to keep Mother Riley in his house on the pretence of hiring her as a maid.
 All of these things are raised and then promptly forgotten as though they don’t matter.

 Director John Gilling gained a minor name for his subsequent work with Hammer and other studios during the Anglo-horror cycle but does little of any distinguishment here.
-John Gilling’s other genre films include:- the sf film The Gamma People (1956), the Burke and Hare film The Flesh and the Fiends/Mania (1960), the psycho-thrillers The Shadow of the Cat (1961) and Panic (1963), the alien visitor film The Night Caller (1965), the trilogy of The Plague of the Zombies (1966), The Reptile (1966) and The Mummy’s Shroud (1967) for Hammer, and The Devil’s Cross (1975).
-Gilling also wrote the scripts for the haunted house film House of Darkness (1947), Hammer’s The Gorgon (1964) and the Joan Crawford turkey Trog (1970).
+John Gilling’s other genre films include:- the sf film The Gamma People (1956), the Burke and Hare film The Flesh and the Fiends/Mania (1960), the psycho-thrillers The Shadow of the Cat (1961) and Panic (1963), the alien visitor film The Night Caller (1965), the trilogy of The Plague of the Zombies (1966), The Reptile (1966) and The Mummy’s Shroud (1967) for Hammer, and The Cross of the Devil (1975).
+Gilling also wrote the scripts for the haunted house film House of Darkness (1947), the Burke and Hare film The Greed of William Hart (1948), the psychic thriller The Man from Yesterday (1949), the Jack the Ripper film Room to Let (1950), Hammer’s The Gorgon (1964) and the Joan Crawford turkey Trog (1970).